May 20, 2024 Dan A

 Cannabidivarin (CBDV)

 Recent and ongoing studies have shown that CBDV can be extremely beneficial when it comes to treating epilepsy and other neurological conditions.
-Various studies on mice confirm that it’s a very effective antiepileptic and anticonvulsant that works to stop convulsions even if an epileptic episode does happen.
+Various studies on mice confirm that it’s a very effective antiepileptic and anticonvulsant.
+It works to stop convulsions even if an epileptic episode does happen.
 In September of 2018, a drug for two distinct forms of childhood epilepsy was given a DEA approval.

 The main active ingredient of the drug is cannabidivarin.
 Additionally, CBDV is an appetite suppressant that can potentially help with treating obesity as it doesn’t have any psychoactive properties or side effects that usually accompany drugs for appetite suppression.